 Other groups may also use the GBA Reward Token to redeem products and services of their own, or require a certain level of Reward Token ownership as a pre-requisite for certain privileges.

-The GBA will never sell GBA Reward Tokens, but a secondary market platform will be provided to allow GBA members and other Token holders to sell their GBA Reward Tokens to each other.
+The GBA will never sell GBA Reward Tokens, but a secondary market platform will be provided to allow GBA members and other token holders to sell their GBA Reward Tokens to each other.

 GBA Reward Tokens may be converted to GBA Voting Tokens based on an exchange rate initially set as 1:1.
 The GBA DAO may revise the exchange rate to reflect more appropriate value exchange in the future.